JohnReedLOL/scala-trace-debug/README.md

 2. Do I look around for where I put my print statements?
 &nbsp;

-If you answered `yes`, then this tool is for you.
+If you answered "yes", then this tool is for you.

 ____________________________________________________________________________________________________________________